-Make the separate earth (ground) connection (I) for high frequency products such as the inverter from any other devices (EMI-sensitive devices described above) wherever possible.

-Establishing adequate common (single-point) earth (ground) system (II) shown in the following figure is allowed only in cases where the separate earth (ground) system (I) is not feasible.
-Do not make inadequate common (single-point) earth (ground) connection (III).

-As leakage currents containing many high frequency components flows into the earthing (grounding) cables of the inverter and peripheral devices (including a motor), the inverter must also be earthed (grounded) separately from EMI-sensitive devices described above.

-In a high building, it may be effective to use its iron structure frames as earthing (grounding) electrode for EMI prevention in order to separate from the earth (ground) system for electric shock prevention.

-Earthing (grounding) must conform to the requirements of national and local safety regulations and electrical codes (NEC section 250, IEC 61140 class 1 and other applicable standards).

-A neutral-point earthed (grounded) power supply must be used to be compliant with EN standard.

-- Use the thickest possible earthing (grounding) cable.
-The earthing (grounding) cable should be the size indicated in the table on page 40. - The earthing (grounding) point should be as close as possible to the inverter, and the earth (ground) wire length should be as short as possible. - Run the earthing (grounding) cable as far away as possible from the I/O wiring of the EMI-sensitive devices and run them in parallel in the minimum distance.
+- Make the separate earth (ground) connection (I) for high frequency products such as the inverter from any other devices (EMI-sensitive devices described above) wherever possible. - Establishing adequate common (single-point) earth (ground) system (II) shown in the following figure is allowed only in cases where the separate earth (ground) system (I) is not feasible.
+Do not make inadequate common (single-point) earth (ground) connection (III). - As leakage currents containing many high frequency components flows into the earthing (grounding) cables of the inverter and peripheral devices (including a motor), the inverter must also be earthed (grounded) separately from EMI-sensitive devices described above. - In a high building, it may be effective to use its iron structure frames as earthing (grounding) electrode for EMI prevention in order to separate from the earth (ground) system for electric shock prevention. - Earthing (grounding) must conform to the requirements of national and local safety regulations and electrical codes (NEC section 250, IEC 61140 class 1 and other applicable standards). - A neutral-point earthed (grounded) power supply must be used to be compliant with EN standard. - Use the thickest possible earthing (grounding) cable.
+The size of the earthing (grounding) cable should be the same or larger than the one indicated in the table on page 44. - The earthing (grounding) point should be as close as possible to the inverter, and the earth (ground) wire length should be as short as possible. - Run the earthing (grounding) cable as far away as possible from the I/O wiring of the EMI-sensitive devices and run them in parallel in the minimum distance.

+(II) Common (single-point) earthing (grounding)......OK

+(III) Inadequate common (single-point) earthing (grounding)......Ba

-• To be compliant with the EU Directive (Low Voltage Directive), refer to page 127.
+• To be compliant with the EU Directive (Low Voltage Directive), refer to page 131.